jhomlala/catcher/README.md

 - `Catcher` -> `Catcher2`
 - `catcher` -> `catcher_2` (only in very few places you need to use `catcher2` instead)

+Also note the following:
+- `HttpHandler` had some breaking changes due to the upgrade to `dio` 5.x

 If you are still unsure or something is not working as well as before, please [open a new issue](https://github.com/ThexXTURBOXx/catcher_2/issues/new/choose).

 ## Table of contents